 With really young baby chameleons the best place for the little ones is a 10-20 gallon aquarium or a small mesh cage.
 The tanks should have a mesh top so the chameleon can’t escape.
 The environment should be furnished with branches of different diameters so that the chameleon can easily navigate the entire cage.
 Live plants will provide good hiding places and add to the beauty and humidity of the enclosure.
 Because some chameleons are known for eating vegetable matter, only non-toxic plants should be planted in their enclosures.
 The most common choices among chameleon breeders are Pothos and ficus plants.
 Plastic plants can also be used with or instead of real plants and have the advantage that they are easily cleaned.
 The arrangements of lights, plants and branches should be such to allow for at least one basking site where the temperature will reach the upper limits of the animal's comfortable temperature range.
 The temperature in the rest of the enclosure should be lower allowing the animal to thermoregulate (chose its own temperature) by moving around the cage Do not use substrate ( except coconut fiber) with chameleons as it can sometimes get it stuck in their digestive track causing problems.
 Once the chameleon become older, it will need a very well ventilated cage or simply a nice silk tree to live in.
 All my adult chameleons live on silk trees in the house that are simply boarded of so the chameleon can’t wonder.
 I find that works the best and they get more freedom.
 Poor ventilation, like that found in a typical glass aquarium, will allow the air to become stagnant and provide an opportunity for fungus and bacteria to grow which in turn will effect the health of your chameleon (and may even kill it).

 Veiled chameleons, coming from Saudi Arabia and Yemen, need hot temperatures during the day.
 The basking area should be around 90ºF to 95ºF.
 At the opposite end to the basking spot the temperature should be at least 10ºF lower than the basking spot.
 With a mesh door it's relatively easy to achieve this.
 Standard 40 /60 watt light bulbs can be used to create a basking spot.
 The basking spot light should be on for 10- 12 hours a day.
 Veiled chameleons are very hardy chameleons that can withstand a large range of temperatures.
 At night, it is necessary for them to experience at least a 10ºF to 15ºF drop in temperature so NO LIGHTS ARE REQUIRED.
+Please do not allow the night time temperatures to drop below 70 for babies and 65 for adults.
 In a normal house, no heating is required at night.
 This allows better resting and simulates their natural habitat where temperatures drop significantly at night.
 A great tool to use is a light timer so the lights can turn on and turn off at the same time.
 You can purchase those at walmart, our chameleons are use to 8am-8pm.

 Lighting is very important for all chameleons.
 Veiled and Panther chameleons should be provided with a UVA/UVB producing light source and a basking light.
 UVA and UVB exposure allows chameleons to synthesize vitamin D3 into their skin.
 The synthesis of vitamin D3 allows the absorption of calcium which is critical for all chameleons.